d12frosted/elpa-mirror/gnu/triples-readme.txt

     can't be done with `triples-db-delete' because that method uses exact matching for all arguments, and this uses prefix matching for the predicate.
-  • `triples-db-select-predicate-object-fragment': Select triples that contain an object partially in which the fragment appears.
+  • `triples-db-select-pred-op': Select triples that contain, for a predicate, an object with some relationship to the passed in value.
+    This function lets you look for values equal to, greater, less, than or, "like", the passed in value.
   • `triples-db-select': Select triples matching any of the parts of the triple.
 Like `triples-db-delete', empty arguments match everything.
     You can specify exactly what to return with a selector.